 As well, most office furniture is designed to support normal sizes (shorter than 6’1″ for men, and under 5’7″ for women).
 Taller people using a workstation too small are more vulnerable to a forward head tilt.

 In contrast, overweight and obese body types typically develop extremely weak back muscles.
-In those cases, full-back gaming chairs with deep recline functionality are ideal.
+For the severely obese, full-back gaming chairs with deep recline functionality are ideal.

 Even so, some tall sizes near the obesity threshold (30 BMI) may still prefer a mid-back, office-style seat.
 A few options are available: